wannanbigpig/gin-layout/README_en.md

 # Download the dependent
 go mod download

-# run
-go run cmd/main.go

-# The first run will automatically copy an example configuration (config/config.example.yaml) file to the project root directory (config.yaml)
+# The first run will automatically copy an example configuration (config/config.example.yaml) file to the config directory (config/config.yaml)
-go run cmd/main.go
+go run main.go

 # After the project is up, execute the following command to access the sample route
 curl "http://127.0.0.1:9999/api/v1/hello-world"